 The smørrebrød can have any toppings you want, including shrimp, egg, meat, or fish.
 Vegetarian toppings include potato and avocado.
 Dark rye bread is slathered with butter (or lard), and then the toppings are piled on, for a tasty treat.

 For the most gourmet smørrebrød experience, head to Aamanns.
 You can sit down and eat a relaxed lunch, or get a to-go box from their deli next door.
 Either way, you’ll be happy with your meal.
 If you are at Nyhavn at lunch time, try the smørrebrød at Told & Snaps, or Kompasset.

-If you are visiting Copenhagen for 2 or 3 days, consider a food tour to learn more about new Nordic cuisine and sample a choice array of local delicacies!
+If you love food sampling, consider a food tour to learn more about new Nordic cuisine and sample a choice array of local delicacies!
 This tour takes 2.5 hours, and involves a short walk through the city.

 Hygge means “cozy,” and one of the best ways to find hygge in Copenhagen is a relaxing “coffee” break, ideally with a baked treat to go with your hot coffee, tea, or chocolate.
 You’ll find cozy cafes everywhere you go in Copenhagen, so pick one you like and enjoy a little break!

 There are more than a dozen Michelin starred restaurants in Copenhagen, so consider ending your one day in Copenhagen with a fine dining experience at one of them!